bask185/ArduinoToolchain/documentation/stateMachine.md

 ## yEd state diagrams
 ---

-Nowadays this is were all our new SW projects begin.
-We write down the basic operation in the form of simple state diagrams in the program yEd.
+Nowadays this is where my new SW projects begin.
+I write down the basic operation in the form of simple state diagrams in the program yEd.
 This is as much needed as well as it is important.
 It provides the basic SW documentation which is vital to have once your program becomes complex.
 It helps you and your co-workers read and navigate through the code.

-The state diagrams are needed for the code generation. yEd stores the diagrams in a .graphml in ascii format which will feed a python script to generate all state machine skeletons.
+The state diagrams are also needed for actual code generation. yEd stores the diagrams in a .graphml in ascii format which will feed a python script to generate all state machine skeletons.
 This action is done once.
 When states are to be removed or added, that has to be done manually.
 It remains of great importance that you keep updating the diagram.
 It is even better to first modify the diagram before you modify the SW.

 This will greatly increase the effectiveness of maintaining and altering SW.
 I will show 2 examples state diagrams of a machine before I started and when I was finished.
 This particular machine was written in Assembly.
 Yet the basic principles remained the same.